Tim-Liam-Hill/SimpleWebBrowser/README.md

 I might have to think about how I handle priorities as I change things up...

+So, if I want to parse CSS nicely I will have to look more at its specifications, and [damn if it aint lengthy](https://www.w3.org/TR/css/).

+The simplest place to start is to separate css into the following:
+* The selector portion (up till first {)
+* everything in the body of a specific selector (between the {})
+* inside the body, we process using 2 states: the property name and property value [see here](https://www.w3.org/TR/css-cascade-5/#intro)

+so let's have a 2 step parsing approach: we first separate based on selectors and the set of rules making up the body of the selector (property name and value).
+Once we have finalized a specific body we can look at expanding the short hand properties and priority.
+We may need to look at priority on a per value level as opposed to per selector level, what does the book say??

+So let's get this idea down for tag classes:

+* We will have a separate map for each Selector type
+* We can map from a selector value (eg: 'div' tag) immediately to the array of selectors that would accept this (in many cases)
+* selector rules are basically just a set of simpler rules with adjusted priorities
+* descendant selector we will use a different approach: probably simpler
+* has selector: no clue just yet what we will do.
+We can potentially use a bloomfilter or just store a list of tags/classes/ids
+* priorities will be stored as a pair of file priority then rule priority.

+Before getting into that, I want to fix a guick bug with frogfind that suggests my rework still has some issues.
+The issue seems to relate to ```br``` and ```hr``` tags so it shouldn't be too difficult to fix.
+The former we can just adjust its getYStart, the latter can be done with css only but will need border margin and padding to be implemented.
+For now I suppose I can just do the same for it as for ```br```

+I am making a br a block element because that feels most natural.

 TODO: implement width correctly (will be needed for margin/border etc)

 6.4 -> In progress

+Just started reading ahead and it seems like the rework I did for my HTML elements into Layout elements is similar to what the next chapter handles.
+Still, I like my solution and can actually incorporate a bit of the books solution into my own so yay!!

 # Exercizes